Unobtainiumrock/Responsive-Portfolio/README.md

 ## Running the tests

-There are no tests for this basic portfolio.
+There are no tests for this bootstrap portfolio.

 <!-- ### Break down into end to end tests